A/B testing keeps the user at the centre of design

 1. Identified problem

-2. Hypothesis of a solution
+2. Hypothesis of solution

 4. Waiting, i.e., data collection

-5. Choosing the winner
+5. Selection of the winner

-User data is the designer's safety line
+User data is a designer's lifeline

 Learn more about Intersport's customer story.